zzzprojects/docs/dapper-tutorial.net/pages/getting-started/dapper-query-data.md

 # Dapper - Query Data

-The `Query()` extension method in Dapper enables you to retrieve data from the database and populate data in your object model.
+Dapper provides the `Query` extension method that enables you to retrieve data from the database and populate data in your object model.

 The model is a collection of classes to interact with the database.
 Now let's add an entity class `Customer` in the Model folder.